Labs & Study Spaces

 Lockers & Locker Rooms

-MD students are assigned a locker in the Sackler Building for use during their first and second year.
+MD students are assigned a locker in the Medical Education Building for use during their first and second year.
 Students should bring a padlock with them to the first day of Orientation.
 Locks are also available for purchase at the Health Sciences Campus Bookstore.

 MBS students are assigned lockers in the M&V Building for storing their personal belongings during the academic year.